-Children can be selected by adults in school to eat lunch with Mrs Lawton in the Library if they are showing they follow the Academy Values.
+Children can be selected by adults in school to eat lunch with Mrs Broadhead in the Library if they are showing they follow the Academy Values.

 Our hot dinners are provided as part of our PFI contract and subcontracted to Chartwells.

 Lunch times are split into 2 sittings, one for each Key Stage.

 - KS1 (R,1,2): 12.00pm – 12.45pm

 Lunchtime meals are provided at a cost of £2.20 and include a choice which the children make themselves on a daily basis.
 There is always a hot dinner with a vegetarian option, jacket potatoes, sandwiches and a choice of puddings including fruit.

 In-line with the government’s policy for Universal Infant Free School Meals, all our children in Reception, Year 1 and Year 2 receive a government-funded school meal every day.
 Children in Years 3, 4, 5 and 6 can also order school meals at a cost of £2.20 per day.

 If you are on income support or job seekers allowance and therefore entitled to free school meals (FSM) please make sure that you collect the proper claim form from our office where we will be able to advise you.
 If in doubt please ask.
 Even if your child does not want cooked dinners initially please claim free school meals if you are entitled, as there are a number of benefits to you and the school, including free activities and additional funding for school.